-(1) has completed guardian ad litem training provided by the Court, another Indian tribe, or a state; or (2) is recognized as a set if a dama d litem has another invisition.

-382 (2) is recognized as a certified guardian ad litem by another jurisdiction.
+- (1) has completed guardian ad litem training provided by the Court, another Indian tribe, or a state; or - (2) is recognized as a certified guardian ad litem by another jurisdiction. - 708.8-3.

-708.8-3.
 Responsibilities.
 The guardian ad litem has none of the rights or duties of a general guardian.
-The guardian ad litem shall:

-- (a) investigate and review all relevant information, records and documents, as well as interview the child, parent(s), social workers, teachers and all other relevant persons to gather facts when appropriate; - 388 (b) consider the importance of the child's culture, heritage and traditions; - (c) consider, but shall not be bound by, the wishes of the child or the positions of others as to the best interests of the child; - 391 (d) explain the role of the guardian ad litem and the court proceedings to the child in392 language and terms appropriate to the child's age and maturity level; - (e) provide a written or oral report to the Court regarding the best interests of the child, including conclusions and recommendations and the facts upon which they are based; - (f) recommend evaluations, assessments, services and treatment of the child and the child's family when appropriate; - (g) inform the court of any concerns or possible issues regardregarding the child or the child's family; - 399 (h) represent the best interests of the child; - 400 (i) perform other duties as directed by the Court; and - 401 (j) comply with all laws, policies and rules of the Nation governing the conduct of a guardian ad litem.
+The guardian ad litem shall: - (a) investigate and review all relevant information, records and documents, as well as interview the child, parent(s), social workers, teachers-and all other relevant persons to gather facts when appropriate; - (b) consider the importance of the child's culture, heritage and traditions; - (c) consider, but shall not be bound by, the wishes of the child or the positions of others as to the best interests of the child: - (d) explain the role of the guardian ad litem and the court proceedings to the child in language and terms appropriate to the child's age and maturity level; - (e) provide a written or oral report to the Court regarding the best interests of the child, including conclusions and recommendations and the facts upon which they are based; - (f) recommend evaluations, assessments, services and treatment of the child and the child's family when appropriate; - (g) inform the court of any concerns or possible issues regarding the child or the child's family; - (h) represent the best interests of the child; - (i) perform other duties as directed by the Court; and - (j) comply with all laws, policies and rules of the Nation governing the conduct of a guardian ad litem. - 708.8-4.

-403 708.8-4.
 Compensation.
 The guardian ad litem shall be compensated at a rate that the Court determines is reasonable.
 The Court shall compensate the guardian ad litem for his or her fees.
 The parties shall reimburse the Court for the guardian ad litem fees.
 The Court may apportion the amount of reimbursement each party shall pay based on the ability to pay or assess the cost equally between the parties.
 The Court may determine an appropriate time frame for the reimbursement to occur.
 The Court may waive the guardian ad litem expense if the cost of the guardian ad litem will impose an immediate and substantial hardship on the parties.

-411 708.9.
+708.9.
 Advocate

-708.9-1.
-The parent, guardian and legal custodian of a child has the right to obtain an advocate to represent and advise him or her throughout any proceeding under this law at his or her own expense.

-415 708.9-2.
-Qualifications.

-- 416 (a) An advocate shall be an adult who: - 417 (1) is at least twenty one (21) years of age; - 418 (2) is admitted to practice before the Oneida Judiciary; - 419 (2) has never been convicted of a felony unless the person received a pardon or420 forgiveness; and - 421 (3) has never been convicted of any crime against a child. - 708.9-3.
-An advocate shall comply with all laws, rules and policies of the Nation governingadvocates. - 424
+- 708.9-1.
+The parent, guardian and legal custodian of a child has the right to obtain an advocate to represent and advise him or her throughout any proceeding under this law at his or her own expense. - 708.9-2.
+Qualifications. - (a) An advocate shall be an adult who: - (1) is at least twenty one (21) years of age; - (2) is admitted to practice before the Oneida Judiciary; - (2) has never been convicted of a felony unless the person received a pardon or forgiveness; and - (3) has never been convicted of any crime against a child. - 708.9-3.
+An advocate shall comply with all laws, rules and policies of the Nation governing advocates.

-425 708.10 Cultural Wellness Facilitator and Healer
+708.10 Cultural Wellness Facilitator and Healer